techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ## Step 4: Select your agent routing options

 > [!NOTE]
-> When using **Longest idle** and when there are less calls in queue than available agents, only the first two longest idle agents will be presented with calls from the queue.
+> When using **Longest idle** and when there are fewer calls in the queue than available agents, only the first two longest idle agents are presented with calls from the queue.
 >
 > When using **Longest idle**, there may be times when an agent receives a call from the queue shortly after becoming unavailable, or a short delay in receiving a call from the queue after becoming available.
 >
 > Call Queue call presentation to agents may conflict with Location Based Routing restrictions.
-In this case, the agent will receive a call toast but can't answer the call.
-This condition will continue until another agent is available to answer the call, the caller hangs up, or the Call queue timeout condition occurs.
+In this case, the agent receives a call toast but can't answer the call.
+This condition continues until another agent is available to answer the call, the caller hangs up, or the Call queue timeout condition occurs.

 **Routing method** determines the order in which agents receive calls from the queue.